Honda Motor Co. plans to more than double its car

 in the northern city of Leeds.

-Honda began building engines at Swindon in 1989 and shifted to
+Honda began building engines at Swindon and shifted to

 auto assembly three years later.
 Its only other facility in Europe